'Leave No Trace' (2018) by Debra Granik

 Stray observations:

-• I loved the scene of Tom at 4-H club with Chainsaw (the rabbit).
+• I loved the scene of Tom at the 4-H club with Chainsaw (the rabbit).
 I can totally imagine an alternative life for her as a farm kid.

 • The scene of the women ribbon dancing in church gave me flashbacks to my Jesus days.
 My church had a program for little girls (no boys allowed, must adhere to gender norms) called "sacred dance."
 We would practice for months and then perform at special church services for holidays like Christmas, Easter, and Mother's Day.
 It was a horror show.